nuki1048/react-delivery-app/README.md

  You can watch this project at this [link](https://react-delivery-app-seven.vercel.app/)

-This project represents a food delivery service similar to Uber Eats or Glovo.
-In this project, you can place food orders and create a personal profile.
-Within your personal profile, you can view all your orders and make changes to some of your personal information.
-The project features a responsive design for mobile, tablet, and desktop versions (although, unfortunately, not yet in the personal cabinet).
+This project is a food delivery service similar to Uber Eats or Glovo.
+It allows users to order food and create a personal profile.
+Within the personal profile, users can view their order history and update some of their information.
+The project features a responsive design for mobile, tablet, and desktop versions (although it's not yet implemented in the personal cabinet).

+In this project, I initially used JavaScript and later migrated to TypeScript.
+Additionally, there's a clever use of cookies that enhances the user experience.

 The technologies/libraries used in this project include: